MichaelCurrin/simplest-jekyll/README.md

 This is a template and live demo project.
 It shows how little you need to setup to get a Jekyll site on GH Pages.

 - [index.md](/index.md)
-    - For the homepage, the only page in this case.
+    - For the homepage - the only page in this case.
     - If you leave out this page, then `README.md` will be used as your homepage.
 - [\_config.yml](/_config.yml)
-    - For setting theme.
-That handles the layout and styling.
+    - Set the theme - that handles the layout and styling.
+    - Enable Jekyll Sitemap plugin - enabling it in Gemfile is not enough.
+Note that other plugins will be enabled for you like optional frontmatter.
-    - Other standard values like `baseurl`, `title` and `description` have been left out.
+    - Other standard values like `baseurl`, `title` and `description` have been left out of the config.
 When building on GH Pages, these will be inferred for you by the GH Pages gem.
 - [Gemfile](/Gemfile)
     - This is not actually used by GH Pages, but it allows you to install the Jekyll theme locally using Bundler.
+    - Use a single gem `github-pages` if you want to match all the gems on GH Pages (which can be heavy to install).
-Delete this file if you don't need to run your site locally.
+    - Delete this file if you don't need to run your site locally.

 If you want a more full-fledged example of a multi-page site with posts, gems, layouts, etc. then checkout my [jekyll-blog-demo](https://github.com/MichaelCurrin/jekyll-blog-demo) repo.
 That can be used as a template and demo site too.